queryluke/masseffect-5e-data/data/powers/submission-net.md

 DC to escape the net.
 On each attempt, the creature takes 1d6 lightning damage as it struggles against the net.
 On a success, the creature is no longer restrained.

-__At Higher Levels__: When you cast this power using a power slot of 3rd level or higher, increase the size of the net by <me-distance length="5" /> for each power slot about the 2nd.
+__At Higher Levels__: When you cast this power using a power slot of 3rd level or higher, increase the radius of the net by <me-distance length="5" /> for each power slot about the 2nd.